 - being aggressive and irritable

-- talking about dying a lot, or making arrangements for when they are dead
+- talking about dying a lot, or making arrangements for after their own death

 - self-harming (such as cutting their skin)

-- using a lot of alcohol or illicit drugs
+- using a lot of alcohol or drugs

 The person might lose interest in their friends or social activities.
 They may seem to stop caring about other people or events.
-Their school or work performance might suffer, and they might get into trouble with the police or even run away.
-They might also have problems sleeping.
+Their school or work performance might suffer, and they might become involved in criminal activity or run away from home.

 While it’s important not to ignore these signs, sometimes there is no indication that a person is thinking of suicide.

 If you or someone you know is having suicidal thoughts, the first thing to do is to talk about it.
-Don’t be afraid to ask questions.
-Talking and listening allows a young person to open up about what they’re going through and take the first steps towards getting help.
+Do not be afraid to ask questions.
+Talking and listening allows a young person to open up about what they are going through and take the first steps towards getting help.
 See below for a list of helplines you can call now.

-If you are with a young person who is thinking about suicide, don’t leave them alone.
-Make sure the young person doesn’t have access to things that they could harm themselves with, including sharp objects, drugs, weapons, medications or a car.
+If you are with a young person who is thinking about suicide, do not leave them alone.
+Make sure the young person does not have access to things that they could harm themselves with — including sharp objects, drugs, weapons, medicines or a car.

-Don’t promise to keep it a secret — they need professional help.
+Do not promise to keep it a secret — they need professional help.
 Let them know you will support them.
-Get them to promise they will always tell you or another adult if they are feeling like this again.
+Ask them to commit to telling you or another adult if they are feeling like this again.
 Reassure them that help is available.

-A young person at risk of suicide needs to see a qualified mental health professional.
+A young person at risk of suicide should see a qualified mental health professional.
 With the right treatment and support, their situation can improve.

 The first step is to see a doctor for a mental health assessment.
 There are many different treatment options.

-You can also develop a suicide safety plan.
-This will help the young person go through a series of steps for when they are feeling suicidal, including noticing the warning signs, listing all the reasons to live, and taking steps to make themselves safe.
+You can also help the person develop a suicide safety plan.
+This will help the young person go through a series of steps for when they are feeling suicidal, including noticing the warning signs, listing all the reasons to live and taking steps to make themselves safe.

 Learn more here about the development and quality assurance of healthdirect content.